How rapid and efficient exchange of health information can help healthcare workers address the global pandemic

 Tracking and enabling self-assessment in Canada

-Meanwhile, in Canada, SmileCDR has released a first version of the COVID-19 Self Assessment Tool.
+Meanwhile, in Canada, SmileCDR has released the first version of the COVID-19 Self Assessment Tool.
 The tool collects information about patients’ health and symptoms based on guidelines from public health officials.
 The system works for both healthcare professionals and members of the public, enabling each to report information electronically.
-The information can be used by public health officials to track the spread of the disease, interact with the population and give help where it is needed.
+Public health officials can use this information to track the spread of the disease, interact with the population and give help where it is needed.
 It can be used to create reports based on information received from participants, as allowed by policy.

 The Situational Awareness for Novel Epidemic Response (SANER) project in the US